GLOBE Program

-The Global Learning and Observations to Benefit the Environment (GLOBE) Program is a worldwide hands-on, science and education program focusing on the environment, now active in over 120 countries worldwide.
+The Global Learning and Observations to Benefit the Environment (GLOBE) Program is a worldwide hands-on, science and education program focusing on the environment, now active in over 125 countries worldwide.
 It works to promote the teaching and learning of science, enhance environmental literacy and stewardship, and promote scientific discovery.
-Students and teachers collect data and perform research in collaboration with scientists from numerous international agencies, and their work is made accessible through the GLOBE website.
+Students, educators, and members of the public collect data and perform research in collaboration with scientists from many international agencies, and their work is made accessible through the GLOBE website.

 Background

-The GLOBE Program seeks to teach young students experimental skills using real experiments and equipment.
-Students, teachers, and scientists collaborate in a unique global learning network.
+The GLOBE Program seeks to teach students in grades K–12 scientific research skills using real experiments and equipment.
+Students, educators, and scientists collaborate in a unique global learning network.
+The GLOBE Program also engages members of the public as citizen scientist through the GLOBE Observer app.